 This BMP is successful.
-The city will continue to add inlet markers to any new development in the city.
+The city will continue to add inlet markers to any new development in the city and inspect and maintain existing markers.

 1.7 Stormwater Webpage

 This BMP is successful.
 The city will continue providing a stormwater education page in the website and advertise the webpage annually through the city newsletter.